 Younger readers (10-11) will likely focus on the sports and school anecdotes.
 Older readers (13-14) will better grasp the subtle social dynamics and the weight of cultural preservation.

-Unlike many Indigenous stories for children that focus on historical trauma or folklore, this is a contemporary (mid-to-late 20th century) memoir that focuses on the 'normalcy' of Native life, providing vital modern representation.
+Unlike many Indigenous stories for children that focus on historical trauma or folklore, this is a contemporary (mid-to-late 20th century) memoir that highlights the everyday experiences of Native life, providing vital modern representation.

 This memoir follows Eddie Chuculate through his formative years in Muskogee and surrounding areas of Oklahoma.
 The narrative is episodic, focusing on his passion for sports (particularly baseball), his deep bonds with his grandparents who provided a stable foundation, and his navigating of school systems and social circles as an Indigenous youth in the late 20th century.